sshgit/cake-android-client/NOTES.md

 * Error handling also not comprehensive.
 * Not written any unit tests

-* Implemented loosely MVVM pattern
+* Implemented slightly modified version MVP design pattern, note that control flows from UI -> ViewModel -> Model
-* Restructured code to put them in logical entity
+* Restructured code to put in logical packages
+* LRU in memmory is cache used for bitmap cacheing, note that this doesnt work for large number of bitmap, to do that we neeed to use disk cacheing.
-* Cleaned code a bit & fixed crashes
+* Cleaned code to reuse components & fixed crashes

 # Librararies/Languages/extensions which can be used
 * [Kotlin](https://kotlinlang.org/docs/reference/android-overview.html) - Modern language which is now officially supported & advocated by Google